ci1xgk/Fellowship_Webpage/metrics.md

 #### Python script to compute the performance metrics

 A simple Python script, named `metrics.py` is included in the post-processing directory, to compute these statistical metrics.
+TBA

 [back](/EnvAcy5.md)